Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3YZMayi1Qec.md

 # [December 19th, 2019 Livestream](../2019-12-19.md)
 ## Q&A: Will there be goats?
 https://www.youtube.com/watch?v=3YZMayi1Qec
-This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: When can we get a Goat in Satisfactory?](./yt-KlD55eNxra0.md) [https://www.youtube.com/watch?v=KlD55eNxra0](https://www.youtube.com/watch?v=KlD55eNxra0)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Can we get a Goat Simulator easter egg in the game?](./yt-hSZdK3Pg9AE.md) [https://www.youtube.com/watch?v=hSZdK3Pg9AE](https://www.youtube.com/watch?v=hSZdK3Pg9AE)

 ### Topics